 - Bulking agents.
 Injections of nonabsorbable bulking agents can thicken the walls of the anus.
 This helps prevent leakage.

-- Sacral nerve stimulation (SNS).
-The sacral nerves run from your spinal cord to muscles in your pelvis, and regulate the sensation and strength of your rectal and anal sphincter muscles.
-Implanting a device that sends small electrical impulses continuously to the nerves can strengthen muscles in the bowel.
+- Sacral nerve stimulation.
+The sacral nerves run from your spinal cord to muscles in the pelvis.
+They regulate the sensation and strength of your rectal and anal sphincter muscles.
+Implanting a device that sends small electrical impulses to the nerves can strengthen muscles in the bowel.

-- Posterior tibial nerve stimulation (PTNS/TENS).
+- Posterior tibial nerve stimulation.
 This minimally invasive treatment stimulates the posterior tibial nerve at the ankle.
 In a large study, however, this therapy didn't prove to be significantly better than a placebo.

 - Vaginal balloon (Eclipse System).
 This is a pump-type device inserted in the vagina.
 The inflated balloon results in pressure on the rectal area, leading to a decrease in the number of episodes of fecal incontinence.

 Treating fecal incontinence may require surgery to correct an underlying problem, such as rectal prolapse or sphincter damage caused by childbirth.
 The options include:

 - Sphincteroplasty.
 This procedure repairs a damaged or weakened anal sphincter that occurred during childbirth.
 Doctors identify an injured area of muscle and free its edges from the surrounding tissue.
-They then bring the muscle edges back together and sew them in an overlapping fashion, strengthening the muscle and tightening the sphincter.
-Sphincteroplasty may be an option for patients trying to avoid colostomy.
+They then bring the muscle edges back together and sew them in an overlapping fashion.
+This helps strengthen the muscle and tighten the sphincter.
+Sphincteroplasty may be an option for people trying to avoid colostomy.

 - Treating rectal prolapse, a rectocele or hemorrhoids.
 Surgical correction of these problems will likely reduce or eliminate fecal incontinence.
-Over time, the prolapse of the rectum through the rectal sphincter damages the nerves and muscles of the sphincter.
 The longer the prolapse goes untreated, the higher will be the risk of fecal incontinence not resolving after surgery.

 - Colostomy, also called bowel diversion.
 This surgery diverts stool through an opening in the abdomen.
 Doctors attach a special bag to this opening to collect the stool.
 Colostomy is generally considered only after other treatments haven't been successful.